jakethecoder95/codeless-versioning-poc/README.md

 ## Pros/Cons

 ### Cons
 - The version is not available to be used inside the codebase so it cannot be displayed to external entities.
-Self-referencing the version inside the code may be important.
+Self-referencing the version inside the code may be important

 ## Conclusion